 Earth Day Celebrations | Citywide

-Wednesday, April 22 and surrounding weekÂ
+Wednesday, April 22 and the surrounding weekÂ

 Brooklyn celebrates Earth Day all week.
 Highlights include a free Brooklyn Bridge Park Conservancy celebration with educational activities and eco-art projects; the Fort Greene Park Earth Day Festival (Sunday, April 27, 11am–2pm); and the McGolrick Park Earth Day Festival in Greenpoint (Saturday, April 26 starting at 9am) with bird walks and bilingual nature walks.
 In Prospect Park, the Alliance hosts a free Earth Day event at the Boathouse on April 19 (10am–1pm).
+Check out our Earth Day Guide here.

 LeFrak Center at Lakeside Spring Opening | Prospect Park